opf/openproject/docs/user-guide/projects/project-settings/file-storages/README.md

 ![Select OndeDrive/SharePoint folder type in OpenProject](onedrive-storage-add-folders.png)

-1. **No specific folder**: By default, each user will start at their own home folder when they upload a file.
+1. **No specific folder**: By default, each user will start at the drive root when they upload a file or select files for linking.
 2. **Existing folder with manually managed permissions**: Once you selected this option, you can designate an existing folder as the project folder for this project using the button **Select folder**.
-The permissions are however not automatically managed.
+The permissions are however not automatically managed, **instead the folder and its content inherits the permissions as configured in the SharePoint site or drive**.
 The administrator needs to manually ensure relevant users have access.
 The selected folder can be used by multiple projects.

 Click on **Add** to add your new OneDrive/SharePoint file storage to this project.